 Automated teller machines have evolved since the 1970s, when banks began to introduce them on a wide scale.
-Nowadays, around 500,000 ATMs operate in the U.S. market, according to the ATM Industry Association (ATMIA).
+As of 2021, there are over 212 ATMs for every 100,000 people in North America, according to The World Bank.

-Over time, they have evolved to do much more than just dispense cash.
-At many of today’s ATMs you can deposit checks or cash, transfer funds between accounts, get account balance information and pay bills.
-To keep up with current trends, some ATMs enable you to make transactions with a contactless card, a virtual card or the digital debit card app in your smartphone’s digital wallet.
-But you may get charged for using ATMs.
-Here’s what you need to know.
+Over time, ATMs have evolved to do much more than just dispense cash.
+You can deposit checks or cash, transfer funds between accounts, get account balance information and pay bills.
+There are even some cardless ATMs, which can be used with a virtual card or a mobile banking app.

 What are bank ATM fees?

-Most banks have a network of ATMs that offer free access to your money.
-But if you go outside of the network, fees do come into play, including:
+Most banks and credit unions have a network of ATMs that offer free access to your money.
+But if you go outside of the network, a fee may be imposed, including:

-- Your bank’s non-network fee – If you use an ATM machine outside of your bank’s network, you may get stuck paying that other bank’s fee – plus your own bank may charge you a fee.
-Some banks will not charge a non-network fee, and others will even reimburse you for ATM fees charged by outside banks, usually up to a limit.
+- Your bank’s out-of-network fee.
+If you use an ATM machine outside of your bank’s network, the ATM owner isn’t the only one that may charge you — your own bank may charge a fee.
+Some banks waive out-of-network fees, while others reimburse ATM fees charged by outside banks, usually up to a limit.

-- International transaction fee – For travelers, the devil is in the details.
-For example, Bank of America customers who use a non-BofA ATM will be charged $5 for each withdrawal, transfer or balance inquiry, on top of a 3 percent transaction fee of the U.S. dollar amount of all withdrawals processed in foreign currency.
-In addition, the ATM operator may impose an access fee for withdrawals.
-Other financial institutions charge lower transaction fees: Connexus Credit Union charges up to a 1.5 percent transaction fee.
-Fidelity customers with a debit card through a brokerage account pay a 1 percent foreign transaction fee.
+- International transaction fee.
+Consumers who use ATMs while traveling outside the U.S. will want to be aware of additional fees.
+For example, Bank of America charges a 3 percent transaction fee for ATM withdrawals processed outside of the U.S. Other financial institutions charge lower international transaction fees: Connexus Credit Union charges up to a 1.5 percent transaction fee, while Fidelity customers with a debit card through a brokerage account pay a 1 percent foreign transaction fee.

 Average bank ATM fees

-Bankrate’s recent checking account survey found that out-of-network ATM fees dipped 8 cents since last year to an average of $4.64 – the lowest amount in four years.
-That reflects the sum of two numbers: the average fee that a bank charges their customers who use an ATM outside of its network – $1.56 on average – in addition to the average ATM surcharge from the ATM’s owner – $3.08 on average.
+Out-of-network ATM fees increased by 1.5 percent over the past year to an average of $4.66 per transaction, according to Bankrate’s 2022 checking account and ATM fee study.
+The amount is the sum of two numbers: the average fee that a bank charges its customers who use an ATM outside of its network ($1.52) plus the average ATM surcharge from the ATM’s owner ($3.14).

-Total current ATM fees vary from city to city, ranging from $5.60 in Atlanta at the high end to $4.11 in Chicago.
+Total ATM fees vary from city to city, ranging from $5.38 in Atlanta at the high end to $4.21 in Los Angeles.

 How to avoid ATM fees

-“Like with health insurance, when it comes to ATM fees it pays to stay in-network,” says Bankrate’s McBride.
+“Like with health insurance, when it comes to ATM fees it pays to stay in network,” says Greg McBride, CFA, chief financial analyst for Bankrate.
 “Going outside the network often involves paying two fees — one to the ATM owner and another to your own bank.
 Getting cash back when using your debit card at a supermarket or pharmacy is another option for accessing cash either for free or a much lower cost than the double whammy of out-of-network ATM fees.”